tahirdibirovsoftware/concurrent-memo-dom/README.md

 # Concurrent Memo DOM

-Concurrent Memo DOM is a browser library for offloading heavy computations to web workers, enabling concurrent execution and improving application performance.
+Concurrent Memo DOM is a powerful browser library for offloading heavy computations to web workers, enabling concurrent execution and improving application performance.
 It includes memoization by default and supports React hooks and decorators for Angular or non-framework projects.

+## Features

+- Concurrent execution of heavy computations using Web Workers
+- Built-in memoization for improved performance (can be disabled)
+- React hooks for easy integration with React applications
+- Decorators for use with Angular or non-framework projects
+- TypeScript support
+- Vite plugin for seamless integration with Vite projects

 ## Installation